keyless-app/keyless-backend/README.md

-# Keyless - AI Generation Platform
+# Keyless - AI Generation Platform (Solana-based)

 <img width="4688" height="1563" alt="banner keyless 2-min" src="https://github.com/user-attachments/assets/f8470b0d-ed40-4b3e-bd99-7221901f780c" />

 > **Train AI models.
-Earn points.
-Generate without limits.**
+Earn $KEY.
+Generate without limits.
+Powered by Solana.**

-An AI platform where users contribute data and feedback to train models, earn points from contributions, and use those points to generate AI content (text, images, code, audio, data analysis, and research) without API fees or subscriptions.
+An AI platform powered by Solana's high-speed, low-cost blockchain.
+The first AI platform with a real-time, transparent buyback mechanism powered by Solana's speed.

 ## 🎯 What is Keyless?

-Keyless is an AI generation platform that democratizes access to AI content creation through a points-based system:
+Keyless is an AI generation platform that democratizes access to AI content creation through a **Revenue-to-Buyback Flywheel** powered by Solana:

-- **Train & Earn**: Contribute training data, feedback, annotations, or evaluations to improve AI models and earn points
-- **Points-Based Generation**: Use points to generate AI content (text, images, code, audio, analysis, research) without API fees
+### The Flywheel

+**Revenue** → **Spenders** (developers) pay in USDC (SPL) to purchase "Points" for API access

+**Buyback** → A large portion of that USDC is immediately swapped for $KEY (SPL) on a Solana DEX (Jupiter/Raydium)

+**Reward** → Purchased $KEY is sent to the "Contributor Rewards Treasury"

+**Distribution** → **Contributors** (users training models) earn $KEY from this treasury

+This flywheel is highly efficient on Solana, as the buyback swaps are near-instant and cost fractions of a cent.

+### Two User Types

+- **Spenders**: Developers who pay USDC (SPL) to purchase "Points" and use the AI API
+- **Contributors**: Users who train models and earn $KEY tokens from the Rewards Treasury

+### Key Features

+- **Solana Wallet Authentication**: Connect your Phantom, Solflare, or any Solana wallet
-- **Independent**: No subscriptions, usage limits, or credit cards required
+- **Pay-as-you-go**: No credit cards, no monthly subscriptions—just USDC
-- **Wallet Integration**: Use your wallet address as your unique identifier for seamless access
+- **Transparent Buyback**: All buyback transactions are on-chain and visible
+- **Fast & Cheap**: Powered by Solana's speed and low fees

 ## 🚀 Key Features

-### Points-Based AI Generation
+### For Spenders: Pay-as-you-go AI API

-Generate AI content using points earned from contributions:
+Purchase Points with USDC (SPL) and use them to generate AI content:

 - **Text Generation** (5 points): Create articles, stories, summaries, and more
 - **Image Generation** (8 points): Generate images from text descriptions